GCC Guide

 As a DOD contractor, Microsoft 365 Government Community Cloud (GCC) and Microsoft 365 Government Community Cloud High (GCC High) can play a large role in helping your organization secure Controlled Unclassified Information (CUI) and meet the requirements of DFARS 252.204-7012 (DFARS) and CMMC.
 But what are these offerings, which version do you need, and how do you avoid buying unnecessary software licenses?

 CyberSheath is a certified Microsoft 365 reseller.
-We know the capabilities of GCC as the go-to software platform for data security and understand that GCC is one piece of the compliance puzzle.
-This guide helps you make an informed decision before you spend a dollar on licensing by answering your questions including describing the product tiers, outlining which level you actually need, and explaining how software alone will not get you to full compliance.
+We know the capabilities of Microsoft Office 365 as the go-to software platform for data security and understand that it is just one piece of the compliance puzzle you are working to solve.
+This guide helps you make an informed decision before you purchase any Licenses by explaining the product tiers, clarifying which level fits your requirements, and outlining why licensing alone does not deliver full compliance.

 What is Microsoft 365 GCC?